The Deadline for Application is November 20.

 All applicants are required to submit:

-- Submitted to Johnathan Sheele, MD, MPH, MHS at email@example.com.
+- Submit to Carol McCammon, MD, MPH, FACEP at firstname.lastname@example.org.

-All applicants must be a graduate from an ACGME-accredited Emergency Medicine residency program and be considered board-prepared or board-certified (BP/BC) by the American Board of Emergency Medicine.
+All applicants must graduate from an ACGME-accredited Emergency Medicine residency program and be considered board-prepared or board-certified (BP/BC) by the American Board of Emergency Medicine (ABEM) or the American Osteopathic Board of Emergency Medicine (AOBEM).
 In addition, all applicants must qualify for a Virginia state medical license and be able to be credentialed in the Sentara Health System.

 Masters of Public Health (MPH):

 Fellows on the two-year track will complete a part-time, internet-based Masters of Public Health from the Johns Hopkins Bloomberg School of Public Health.
 Fellows will be required to complete a separate application for admission and be accepted to Johns Hopkins prior to starting the MPH.
 Please refer to the Johns Hopkins website for details and deadlines: http://www.jhsph.edu.
 It is anticipated the Fellow will complete the MPH degree in approximately 18 months.